Why stem cell therapy did not work for your knee pain

 - Some realized that placenta, umbilical or amniotic tissue “stem cell therapy,” was not stem cell therapy at all and want to start all over again.

-The stem cell therapy these people received tried to patch a hole in the cartilage.
-The comprehensive stem cell Prolotherapy treatment they should have explored seeks to patch a hole in cartilage and prevent it from returning by stabilizes the knee’s ligament and tendon support structure.
+STEM CELL THERAPY FAILS WHEN IT DOES NOT STOP JOINT EROSION: Single injection, one-time stem cell therapy only tries to patch a hole in the cartilage.
+The comprehensive stem cell treatment people should have explored seeks to patch a hole in cartilage and prevent it from returning by stabilizes the knee’s ligament and tendon support structure.
+That is done with Prolotherapy injections which I will discuss later in this article.
+Prolotherapy stops joint erosion.

-The cartilage would have a chance to repair if the destructive motion of the knee that created the hole and the bone on bone situation was fixed too.
+The cartilage would have a chance to repair if the destructive motion of the knee that created the hole and the bone-on-bone situation was fixed too.
+That is ligament repair with Prolotherapy.

 Before we get further into this discussion, people need to know that despite the best intention of a surgeon, many joint replacements do not work.
 Despite the best intention of conservative care, hyaluronic acid, cortisone injections, anti-inflammatory medications, and physical therapy do not always work.

 - Despite the best intention of a doctor knowledgeable in stem cell injection therapy, stem cell treatment does not always work.
 Nothing in medicine is 100%.
-This article will discuss what I believe we can do to give stem cell therapy for knee osteoarthritis it its best chance of working.
+This article will discuss what we believe can be done to give stem cell therapy for knee osteoarthritis the best chance of working.

 A healthy knee is surrounded by a healthy soup of nutrients and synovial fluid.
 The synovial fluid is a thick gel-like liquid that helps cushion the knee and acts to absorb the daily impact of walking, running and stair climbing our knees are subjected to.